AlinaKriutchenko/power-optimization-linear-regression/README.md

 # power-optimization-linear-regression

-# Install:
+## Install:
 pip install pandas
 pip install numpy
 pip install matplotlib
 pip install scikit-learn

-# To run the code:
+## To run the code:
-python main.py
+python exercise.py

-# Approach
+## Approach

-**Model Choice**
+**Model Choice:**
-Linear regression was selected due to its simplicity and interpretability.
-More complex models might provide better prediction, but for the purpose of understanding the relationship between inputs and power, linear regression suffices.
+Linear regression was chosen due to its simplicity and interpretability.

-**Optimization Range**
+**Optimization Range:**
-The chosen GPH ranges (180-600 and 300-1000) respected the machines' capabilities.
-This avoided unrealistic or inefficient production rates while optimizing power consumption.
+Two GPH ranges were considered: 180-600 and 300-1000.
+These ranges were chosen to avoid unrealistic or inefficient production rates during optimization.

-**Objective Function**
+**Objective Function:**
-The main goal was to minimize power consumption while meeting the target GPH.
-Minimizing power aligns with energy conservation objectives, contributing to cost savings and reduced environmental impact.
+The objective was to minimize power consumption, aligning with energy conservation goals.

-**Metric Selection**
+**Metric Selection:**
-Mean Squared Error (MSE) was chosen to assess model accuracy.
-It quantifies the average squared difference between predicted and actual power, giving insight into how well the model predicts power values.
-MSE is a widely adopted metric in regression tasks.
+Mean Squared Error (MSE) was selected as the primary metric, widely used for regression tasks.
+It quantifies the average squared difference between predicted and actual power values.

-**Iteration Approach**
+**Iteration Approach:**
-The iterative approach was used to exhaustively search for optimal GPH values within the specified ranges.
-It aimed to find the configuration that minimizes power while meeting the production target.
+An iterative approach was employed to exhaustively search for optimal GPH values.
+The goal was to minimize power consumption while achieving the production target.

+**Evaluation Comparison:**
-**Evaluation Comparison**Comparing power consumption before and after optimization provided a tangible measure of the optimization's impact.
+The impact of optimization was measured by comparing power consumption before and after the optimization process.

-# Limitations:
+## Limitations:
-1. Linear Model Assumption: The linear regression models used may not capture potential nonlinear relationships between inputs and power consumption.
+1. Linear Model: May not capture potential nonlinear relationships between inputs and power consumption.
-2. Data Filtering Impact: Excluding data outside the 'check' range might limit the models' representativeness and generalizeability.
+2. Data Filtering: Excluding data might limit the models' representativeness and generalizeability.
 3. Limited Generalization: Models might not perform well on new data or different conditions without cross-validation or external validation.
-4. Discrete Optimization: Optimization using discrete GPH values might not cover all potential solutions or constraints.
-5. Computational Complexity: The iterative optimization process could become resource-intensive for larger datasets or complex models.
+4. Computational Complexity: The iterative optimization process could become resource-intensive for larger datasets or complex models.
-6. Single-Objective Focus: The optimization focused solely on minimizing power, overlooking potential trade-offs with other factors.
+5. Single-Objective Focus: The optimization focused solely on minimizing power, overlooking potential trade-offs with other factors.
-7. Machine Interaction: The models treat machines as independent, ignoring potential interactions affecting power consumption.
-8. Model Complexity vs. Interpretability: Complex models might offer better accuracy but at the cost of interpretability.
+6. Model Complexity vs. Interpretability: Complex models might offer better accuracy but at the cost of interpretability.
-9. Real-World Feasibility: Optimized GPH values might not align with practical constraints or maintenance considerations.
+7. Real-World Feasibility: Optimized GPH values might not align with practical constraints or maintenance considerations.
-10. Unconsidered Factors: Factors like temperature, humidity, and maintenance schedules were omitted from the analysis.
+8. Unconsidered Factors: Factors like temperature, humidity, and maintenance schedules were omitted from the analysis.

-11. Dataset size
+1. Linear Model: The linear model may not capture potential nonlinear relationships between inputs and power consumption.
+2. Data Filtering: Excluding data could limit the representativeness and generalizability of the models.
+3. Limited Generalization: Models might not perform well on new data or under different conditions without cross-validation or external validation.
+4. Computational Complexity: The iterative optimization process could become resource-intensive for larger datasets or complex models.
+5. Single-Objective Focus: The optimization focused solely on minimizing power, potentially overlooking trade-offs with other factors.
+6. Model Complexity vs. Interpretability: Complex models might offer better accuracy but could sacrifice interpretability.
+7. Real-World Feasibility: Optimized GPH values might not align with practical constraints or maintenance considerations.
+8. Unconsidered Factors: Factors such as temperature, humidity, and maintenance schedules were omitted from the analysis.